code-specialist/fastapi-mock-server/README.md

 Creates a mock server from an OpenAPI specification.
 The examples defined in the definition will be used as mock data.
 See [https://fastapi.tiangolo. com/tutorial/schema-extra-example/](https://fastapi.tiangolo.com/tutorial/schema-extra-example/)

+**Note:** This is a proof of concept and not available as a package yet.

 e. g.

 ```python